jwadsager/origo-apps/README.md

 or a file service.

 The source code and scripts for building the apps we distribute with OCS are available here.

+The software in this repository is made available under the GNU General Public License Version 2.